reifyhealth/docker-sentry/README.md

 To use these tools you must have the latest aptible-cli installed.

+**WARNING**

+The scripts are not especially user friendly: the tasks are not run as a transaction, so if there's a failure midway through it's up to you to fix it.

+Additionally, the tasks run on the production environment and work with **databases that contain PHI**.
+Exercise caution!

 ### Set up a sandbox environment

 To set up a sandbox environment, run: